mgcrea/fastify-session/README.md

 ### Stateful session

-Leveraging an external (connect-compatible) store, the session id (generated with [nanoid](https://github.com/ai/nanoid)) is signed using a secret-key with [libsodium's crytpo_auth](https://libsodium.gitbook.io/doc/secret-key_cryptography/secret-key_authentication)
+Leveraging an external store, the session id (generated with [nanoid](https://github.com/ai/nanoid)) is signed using a secret-key with
+[libsodium's crytpo_auth](https://libsodium.gitbook.io/doc/secret-key_cryptography/secret-key_authentication)

 ### Using a in memory store (not production-ready!)